Amtrix/fpt-max-cut/README.md

     -rhgfix [number]
     Turn of random selection between 2 and 6 and use the given fixed one by this parameter.

-    -output-graphs-dir [path]
-    Output all generated graphs into the directoriy with mixingid used as identifier.

 Flags for benchmark current kernelization performance:
     -support-weighted-result